+ON STREET

+Date:

+TO: Parents of Students Attending

 SUBJECT: Explanation and Description of Assessments

-The Every Student Succeeds Act (ESSA) requires all Title I schools to provide to parents a description and explanation of the forms of academic assessment used to measure student progress.
-Below are various assessments that HISD and its schools use throughout the year.
+explanation of the t Succeeds Act (ESSA) requires all Title I schools to provide to parents a description and forms of academic assessment used to measure student progress.
+Below are various HISD and its schools use throughout the year.
 In addition, local assessments that are used at to measure student progress are also included at the end of this letter.

-In the Spring of 2012, the State of Texas Assessments of Academic Readiness (STAAR[TM]) replaced the Texas Assessment of Knowledge and Skills (TAKS).
+In the Spring of 2012, the State of Texas Assessments of Academic Readiness (STAARTM) replaced the Texas Assessment of Knowledge and Skills (TAKS).
 The STAAR program at grades 3-8 will assess the same subjects and grades that were previously assessed on TAKS.
 At the high school level, however, grade-specific assessments will be replaced with 5 end-of-course (EOC) assessments: Algebra I, Biology, English I, English II, and U.S. History.